rapid7/insightconnect-plugins/virustotal_yara/help.md

 # Description

-The VirusTotal Yara plugin allows the user to analyze files with the Yara Python libarary.
+Identity and classify malware based on textual or binary patterns.
+Provide simple rules when scanning files based on those patterns.
 [VirusTotal Yara](http://virustotal.github.io/yara/) is a pattern matching swiss knife for malware researchers.
 This plugin utilizes [yara-python](https://pypi.python.org/pypi/yara-python), a Python library for Yara.

 # Key Features

-* Scan a file
+* Binary scans on a file
+* Text scans

 # Requirements